YudaHasibuan23/ABC2024-Readme.md-/README.md

 | -12.812418 | 0.824679     | 0.584101         | -2.705608 | -8.061482  | 13.727324 | -12.742016 | 1.416385  | -0.372542  | -13.412502 | 0.094856      | 0.250375  | 2022-07-21 04:46   | 0                  | P08 |
 | -9.396528  | 0.905175     | 0.609942         | 0.163664  | -5.724306  | 22.029821 | -9.810085  | 1.645429  | -4.372520  | -3.623914  | 0.095847      | 2.480238  | 2022-07-21 04:46   | 0                  | P08 |

-# Universal Model Accurate
+# Universal Model Accuracy

-### Hasil Evaluasi Keseluruhan Model KNN
+### Overall Evaluation of the KNN Model

-Hasil evaluasi keseluruhan model berdasarkan metrik berikut:
+The overall evaluation of the model based on the following metrics:

 | Metric    | Value  |
 |-----------|--------|